ljwolf/ljwolf.github.io/content/post/trivial-python-multiprocessing.md

 ---
-Post ID: 139457868619
+id: 139457868619
-Date: Tue, 16 Feb 2016 21:18:10
+date: 2016-02-16T21:18:10Z
-Url with slug: trivial-python-multiprocessing
+url: trivial-python-multiprocessing
-Reblog key: PTlVbdFM
-Reblog Url:
-Reblog Name:
-Title: Trivial Python Multiprocessing
+title: Trivial Python Multiprocessing
+---
----<p>I just wrote up a notebook for a fellow PhD student on how I use python&rsquo;s builtin <code>multiprocessing</code> library to do embarassingly parallel computations much faster.
+<p>I just wrote up a notebook for a fellow PhD student on how I use python&rsquo;s builtin <code>multiprocessing</code> library to do embarassingly parallel computations much faster.
 Every time I think about it, I&rsquo;m floored at how simple using the builtin <code>multiprocessing</code> library is for certain operations.</p>

 <p>There&rsquo;s a ton of uncertainty out there around the state of parallel computing in Python, and I&rsquo;m not an expert.
 But, I figure if it&rsquo;s good enough for the unicorn I worked for, it&rsquo;s good enough for a computational social scientist.
 Since you can prototype so fast, it&rsquo;s very simple to run tons more parallel simulations than you could ever expect to if you did it sequentially.</p>